Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vietnam's coffee output and export in the period 2015-2024

-Commenting on the coffee price developments, Mr. Nguyen Ngoc Quynh, Deputy General Director of MXV, said that the factors driving the continuous sharp increase in coffee prices in recent times are all objective and unsustainable.
+Commenting on the coffee price developments, Mr. Nguyen Ngoc Quynh, Deputy General Director of MXV, said that the factors that have driven the coffee price to continuously increase sharply in recent times are all objective and unsustainable.
 Therefore, it will be difficult to help prices maintain high levels in the long term.
 The coffee market is in the early stages of creating a new foundation and to maintain and develop in the long term, more proactive and leading factors are still needed.

 Hướng đi giúp cà phê Việt vững bước trên 'hành trình giá’ mới